 - Spray Bottle of Water (spray up in the air so the water “falls”)

 - “Beach” Scented Candle

 Interventions that can stimulate a variety of senses have the potential to reach clients who may have limited responses to single-sensory interventions.
-For many clients who may be sensory-deprived, this is a great way to give them the opportunity to explore materials they may not have as much access to as a peer without limitations.
+For many clients who may be sensory-deprived, this is a great way to allow them to explore materials they may not have as much access to.

 If you try this intervention, shoot me a comment or email and let me know how it goes!